-- The Wards have existing Aboriginal land, cultural, historical and other assets that can provide a basis for tourism development. - · The Binns Track provides an opportunity for 4WD exploring. - The NT Government has committed \$2.12m to 'promote existing and iconic NT festivals and events' and \$12.1m to 'enhance existing and develop new festivals and events'. - Increasing popularity of road trips, touring and caravanning and camping in Australia, and proximity of the Ward on or to already established touring route/s (the Explorer's Way, the Outback Way, the Binns Track). - The Wards are accessible via the Stuart Highway, Barkly Highway, Sandover Highway and indirectly via the Plenty Highway. - Regional and state plans and strategies that may contribute to development of tourism in the community and recognise its potential.
+- The Wards have existing Aboriginal land, cultural, historical and other assets that can provide a basis for tourism development. - The Binns Track provides an opportunity for 4WD exploring. - The NT Government has committed \$2.12m to 'promote existing and iconic NT festivals and events' and \$12.1m to 'enhance existing and develop new festivals and events'. - Increasing popularity of road trips, touring and caravanning and camping in Australia, and proximity of the Ward on or to already established touring route/s (the Explorer's Way, the Outback Way, the Binns Track). - The Wards are accessible via the Stuart Highway, Barkly Highway, Sandover Highway and indirectly via the Plenty Highway.